Writing for kids and adults: how two very different genres share the same heart

 Why I write for both audiences

-I’ve realised that I’m always watching people — my friends at a meet-up, strangers queuing at Old Chang Kee — trying to read how they feel, what they need from one another, why they say what they say, the way they say it, and how each response ripples through them.
+I’ve realised that I’m always watching people — people at a meet-up, strangers queuing at Old Chang Kee — trying to read how they feel, what they need from one another, why they say what they say, the way they say it, and how each response ripples through them.

-This instinct pulls me toward two seemingly opposite genres — children’s literature and romance.
-Yet both explore the same fundamental question: What does it mean to be human?
+This instinct to make sense of people’s emotions pulls me toward two seemingly opposite genres — children’s literature and romance.
+Both explore the same fundamental question: What does it mean to be human?

 When I write for children, I think about what would make my own child laugh, wonder, or feel deeply seen.
 This work grounds me in the beginnings of emotion: the pure wonder of discovery, the first stirrings of empathy, the innocence of a heart just learning how to love.